saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <!-- ------------------------ -->
 ## 3.03 Create an Integration Test
-Duration: 0:04:00
+Duration: 0:07:00

 ### Using an API as a Datasource
 Now lets take the functional test, and use it as the first step in an integration test.
 Notice that the first API call actually contains an array of product IDs.
 What if you use it as a datasource, and then iterate on each of them individually?

-First, you have the original test:
+First, you have the original test that was created (with assertions) when you clicked **Generate Test** after entering `https://mastiff.apifortress.com/app/api/examples/retail/products`:

 <img src="assets/API3.02D.png" alt="Generate a Test" width="850"/>

 Creating an integration test requires the use of two new components.
-The [_For Each_](https://apifortress.com/doc/each-component/) component helps you iterate through a series of data (product IDs in this case), and the [_Set_](https://apifortress.com/doc/set-var/) which creates a temporary variable to reference.
+The **[For Each](https://apifortress.com/doc/each-component/)** component helps you iterate through a series of data (product IDs in this case), and the **[Set](https://apifortress.com/doc/set-var/)** which creates a temporary variable to reference.

+### Test Creation Basics
 You can add components to any step in the test like so:

 <img src="assets/API3.03A.png" alt="Generate a Test" width="850"/>